Difference between revisions of "Mashonaland Central" - Pindula

 |+

-Mashonaland Central Province is one of Zimbabwe's ten provinces.
+Mashonaland Central Province is one of the ten and Zimbabwe Provinces.
 It covers the northern mainland of the country and it stretches into to the Zambezi valley and the Mozambican border in the north east.
 It is dominated by the Shona speaking locals.
 The capital of the province is Bindura which is about 90 kilometers from the capital city Harare.
 The province includes towns such as Mount Darwin, Mazowe, Glendale, Guruve, Muzarabani, Centenary and Shamva.

 Background